 With reciprocity and reflection, the service-learning activity enables students to collaborate with community partners to create sustainable long-term solutions to complex problems.

-The Austin City Hall Fellows is a partnership of the LCCE and the City of Austin and was founded in 2014 with the creation of single-member city council districts in Austin.
-The goal of the program is to mobilize UT students in community organizing and asset-mapping as a way of building capacity for the City to do outreach.
+Austin City Hall Fellows is a program designed to mobilize UT students in community organizing and asset-mapping as a way of building capacity for the City to do outreach.

 The Center for Community Engagement hosts annual Community-Based Learning & Research symposium each spring on the UT Austin campus.